 Whatever the situation, the best way to determine whether tooth-colored fillings are right for you is to come in and consult with us.
 We can explain the appropriate options and help you select the best way to proceed with treatment.
 Either way, you'll be able to achieve — and keep — a healthy-looking smile.

-Do you need dental fillings Humble TX?
+Do you need Composite Fillings Humble TX?
 Call Summer Creek Dental and make an appointment to see Dr. Tammie Thibodeaux today!
 If you would like to schedule your appointment online go to our Contact page and make your appointment now!